hitsave-io/xyz/client/docs/guides/getting_started.md

 perform a hyperparameter sweep.
-Best of all, if you rerun the function with the same parameters as a previous run, you'll get the output instantaneously from the cache (well, at least as quickly as your computer can download it from the cloud or local cache).
+Best of all, if you rerun the function with the same parameters as a previous run, you'll get the output instantaneously from the cache (well, at least as quickly as your computer can download it from the cloud or local disk).

 In the future, we're going to make it possible to share caches and experiments among team members, as well as allowing you to directly